Alii-Ganjj/LongitudinalAMDNet/README.md

 # LongitudinalAMDNet

-This repository contains the Pytorch implementation for [LongitudinalAMDNet: A Temporal Correlation Structure Guided Deep Learning framework for predicting longitudinal age-related macular degeneration severity](https://a)
+This repository contains the Pytorch implementation for [LongitudinalAMDNet: A Temporal Correlation Structure Guided Deep Learning Framework for Predicting Longitudinal Age-Related Macular Degeneration Severity](https://a)